-http://dhe.mo.gov/documents/ POLICYONCOMPLAINTRESOLUTION-reviseddraft.pdf
+https://dhewd.mo.gov/media/pdf/complaintresolution-policy

 This website contains information about the complaint process and includes instructions for how to file a formal complaint.
 Note that the policy provides that a student who wishes to file a complaint with the department must first exhaust all formal and informal avenues provided by the Institution to resolve disputes.